W-David-Porter/acim/src/text/5-healing-and-wholeness/v-the-egos-use-of-guilt/index.md

 ::: details Expanded
 In Heaven there is no guilt, because the Kingdom is attained through the Atonement, which [the Atonement] releases you to create.
-²The word ‘create’ is appropriate here because, once what you have made is undone by the Holy Spirit, the blessed residue is restored and therefore continues in creation.
+²The word “create’ is appropriate here because, once what you have made is undone by the Holy Spirit, the blessed residue is restored and therefore continues in creation.
 ³What is truly blessed is incapable of giving rise to guilt, and must give rise to joy.
 ⁴This makes it [the truly blessed] invulnerable to the ego because [the-truly-blessed’s] peace is unassailable.
 ⁵It [the truly blessed] is invulnerable to disruption because it [the truly blessed] is whole.